 recycling is the process of separating materials that can be used again from those that cannot be used again and then reusing the materials.
 Recycling can help reduce the amount of waste that is created and helps to protect the environment.
-Various types of recycling which include below:
+Various types of recycling include below:

 - Collection: This is when recyclable materials are placed in a designated collection point.